ovtarasov/sepsis_hemoadsorption/README.md

 ## Summary

-This repository contains materials of the 2024 term project for the Biostatistics educational program of the [Bioinformatics Institute](https://bioinf.me/en).
+This repository contains materials of the term project which was performed at the 2024 Biostatistics educational program of the [Bioinformatics Institute](https://bioinf.me/en).

 ## Contributors